furechan/tempcache/README.md

                        max_age=CACHE_MAX_AGE)

 key = ...
-# key object can be complex as long as it it pickeable
+# key object can be complex as long as it is pickle-able

 item = cache.item_for_key(key)
-# cache item for the given key wether it exists or not
+# cache item for the given key whether it exists or not

 # load item if it exists
 if item.exists():